-Our rules Visible consistencies, visible kindness Excellence recognition 1.
-Be Ready 1.
-Greeting and welcoming the children into 1.
-Non-verbal, verbal or written praise 2.
-Be Respectful a calm, ready school and classroom.
-Gate, classroom door or playground - we will be on 2.
-Recognition on class board 3.
-Be Safe time, ready and welcoming.
-3. Praise to parent or carer at pick-up 2.
-First attention going to children doing the right thing 4.
-Phone call/message /postcard home 3.
-Picking up on children who are not yet 5.
-Show work to another adult ready, respectful and/or safe following 6.
-Awards in celebration assemblies through to support them to do better.
-7. Visit to SLT and headteacher for 4.
-Accompanying children at transition recognition and headteacher award points.
-Expecting, praising and modelling expectations at all times!
-5. Praising in public, reminding in private, as far as possible.
-6. Consistent language and behaviour scripts.
-7. Deliberate attention and interest to build relationships.
+- 1. Be Ready - 2.
+Be Respectful - 3.
+Be Safe - 1.
+Greeting and welcoming the children into a calm, ready school and classroom.
+Gate, classroom door or playground we will be on time, ready and welcoming. - 2.
+First attention going to children doing the right thing - 3.
+Picking up on children who are not yet ready, respectful and/or safe... following through to support them to do better. - 4.
+Accompanying children at transition points.
+Expecting, praising and modelling expectations at all times! - 5.
+Praising in public, reminding in private, as far as possible. - 6.
+Consistent language and behaviour scripts. - 7.
+Deliberate attention and interest to build relationships.
 If eating lunch with the children or playing with them outside, talking, listening and taking an interest.